 If You Want to Avoid Chemicals

-This mosquito repellent bracelet is an option if you’re wanting extra protection, but don’t want to cover yourself if a spray or lotion.
-This is ideal for moms who aren’t comfortable putting products on their bodies while pregnant.
+This mosquito repellent bracelet is an option if you want extra protection but don’t want to cover yourself in a spray or lotion.
+It’s ideal for moms who aren’t comfortable putting any products on their pregnant bodies.

-A bracelet is also a great option for short term use because you can simply slide it on and off of your wrist.
+A bracelet is also an excellent option for short-term use because you can simply slide it on and off of your wrist.
 You don’t have to worry about rinsing the spray off your entire body once you go back inside.

-There are multiple colored bracelets available, and they’re individually packaged to allow you maximum wear time once opened of up to 320 hours.
+This set includes multiple colored bracelets.
+Each bracelet is individually packaged to allow you a maximum wear time of up to 200 hours after opening.